timm/ezr/docs/dev.md

 Watch a video on how to use the
 [debugger in VScode](https://www.youtube.com/watch?v=XmpIBsnc3xU).

-**SUBMIT** a screen shot of you entering in a conditional breakpoint (using the methods described in that video).
+**SUBMIT** a screen shot of you entering in a conditional break point (using the methods described in that video).